michelony/navigation/Report.md

 Q-values are used to generate Q-targets by using the reward and the discounted estimated future reward.
 The MSE loss is then generated between the Q-values of the local network and the Q-targets of the target network.

+The hyperparameters are:
+* Epsilon start: Epsilon controls the amount we explore vs exploit for our epsilon-greedy algorithm.
+We decay epsilon over time and this parameter says where we start with epsilon.
+* Epsilon end: The minimum value that epsilon can be.
+* Epsilon decay: A mulitplicative factor for decreasing epsilon.
+* Max time steps: Each time we reset the environment, this is the most time steps we can run for.
+The episode can terminate early if the done variable gets set by the environment.
+* Buffer size: The maximum size of the buffer for experience replay.
+It's defaulted to 1e5.
+I haven't experimented with changing this.
+* Batch size: When the experiences are sampled from the buffer in experience replay, this controls the mini-batch size.
+I lowered this from 64 to 32 and noticed a small benefit.
+* Gamma: This is the discount factor and set to 0.99.
+This affects the weight of future rewards.
+* Tau: When the soft update is ran to update the weights of the local network, this hyperparameter affects how much we update.
+* LR: The learning rate for our Adam optimizer.
+* Update every: Controls how many time steps we need to go before learning occurs.

 ## Plot of Rewards
 ![Plot of Rewards](plot.png)